optimagic-dev/optimagic/docs/source/development/styleguide.md

 - General.
   : The documentation is rendered with [Sphinx](https://www.sphinx-doc.org/en/master/)
-    and  written in **reStructuredText.** How-to guides are usually Jupyter notebooks.
+    and  written in **Markedly Structured Text.** How-to guides are usually Jupyter notebooks.
 - Purpose of documents.
   : Our documentation is inspired by the [system](https://documentation.divio.com/)
     developed by Daniele Procida.